ATVG-Studios/kLib/Compatibility.md

 This means: `3.0.0` **IS upwards** compatible with `3.2.0` but **NOT downwards** compatible with `2.0.0`.
 (Semantic Versioning)

 To see why these versions are incompatible, checkout the **Breaking Changes** section below.
+You may also want to look at the [CHANGELOG](/CHANGELOG.md).

 ## What does Compatible mean?